 The good thing is that If you have a diverse and inclusive team, you will be able to identify suitable candidates.

 And when you have found them, keep them motivated!

 This topic comes so often in my coaching.

-I often share that we cannot motivate people, as they have to come with their own goals and reasons to do the job itself.
+I often share that we cannot motivate people as they must devise their own goals and reasons to do the job.

 What we need to do is to “un-demotivate them”.
 This word doesn’t exist?
 Too bad, somebody should invent it!